kgyrtkirk/druid/.github/BENCHMARKING.md

 ## Storage Format

-Results are stored in the `gh-pages` branch under `benchmark-results/`:
+Results are stored in the `kgyrtkirk/druid-bench` repository under `benchmark-results/`:

 **By commit SHA:**
 ```